awsdocs/amazon-chime-sdk-developer-guide/doc_source/record-audio.md

 ## Handling ACTION\_SUCCESSFUL events<a name="handle-action-successful"></a>

-When the recording ends, the Amazon Chime SIP media application calls the Lambda function and passes to it the ACTION\_SUCCESSFUL event, along with the invocation results\.
+When the recording ends, the Amazon Chime SDK SIP media application calls the AWS Lambda function and passes to it the ACTION\_SUCCESSFUL event, along with the invocation results\.

 ```
 {